Labor and Delivery Blog | Sharing our Birth Story!

 39 Weeks 3 Days

 Around 9 am, I leashed up Leo and headed out for our morning walk.
 My walks had officially turned into waddles, but we still hit our goal of one mile.
 I headed inside to shower and get ready for my 39-week appointment.
 I knew there would be no progress in labor as I didn’t feel any different from my 38-week appointment.
-The only symptoms I had been experiencing were lightning crotch (gosh, it’s a real thing), swollen ankles, severe heartburn, and the typical aches and pains of being 39-weeks pregnant.
+The only symptoms I had been experiencing were lightning crotch (gosh, it’s a real thing), swollen ankles, severe heartburn, and the typical aches and pains of being 39 weeks pregnant.
 I started to dread appointments once they turned into weekly things.
-It was a repetitive process of getting your weight, urine, and blood pressure, telling the doctor how you feel, and leaving.
+It was a repetitive process of getting your weight, urine, and blood pressure, telling the doctor how you felt, and leaving.
 I had refused all cervix checks after the 36-week one.
-First off, no one told me how painful they were, and they are also not that necessary until you’re past 40-weeks or in active labor.
-This time, the doctor had mentioned “induction” if I hadn’t gone into labor by 40-weeks.
-I didn’t want to go that route, so I decided I would do everything to go into labor.
+First off, no one told me how painful they were, and they are also not that necessary until you’re past 40 weeks or in active labor.
+This time, the doctor had mentioned “induction” if I hadn’t gone into labor by 40 weeks.
+I didn’t want to go that route, so I decided to do everything to go into labor.
 I was still eating a ton of pineapple, drinking raspberry tea, walking, sitting on my exercise ball, and consuming dates.
-After googling a few things, I read that spicy food could help with speeding up labor.
+After googling a few things, I read that spicy food could help speed up labor.
 I know many of these things are bogus, but after I heard the word “induction,” I was willing to give them a shot.
-On the way home from my appointment, I stopped at Homegoods to pick up a new wreath for the door and then grabbed some extra spicy sushi (pregnancy safe) from my favorite spot.
-Kyle and I ate dinner, put up some blinds in the nursery, sat out on the porch, and headed to bed after watching Jeopardy.
+On the way home from my appointment, I stopped at Homegoods to pick up a new wreath for the door and grabbed some extra spicy sushi (pregnancy safe) from my favorite spot.
+Kyle and I ate dinner, put up some blinds in the nursery, sat on the porch, and headed to bed after watching Jeopardy.

 4:30 am 39 Weeks 4 Days